How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 In the device list at the top, find your earbuds then Click the three-dot menu and select Remove device

-Step 4: Restart both your computer and your Bluetooth earbuds.
-Place the earbuds back in their charging case, close the lid for 10 seconds, then power them back on.
+Step 4: Restart your computer.
+Place the earbuds back in their case, close the lid for 10 seconds, then take them out again.

-Step 5: Switch the Bluetooth toggle to OFF, wait about 3–5 seconds, then turn it back ON again.
-This refreshes the Bluetooth connection and clears any leftover pairing data.
+Step 5: Turn Bluetooth OFF, wait 3–5 seconds, then turn it back ON.
+This clears leftover pairing data.

 Switch the Bluetooth toggle to OFF, wait about 3 seconds, then turn it back ON again

-Step 6: Once Bluetooth is back on, click the Add device button (Windows 11) or Add Bluetooth or other device (Windows 10) to begin pairing a new device.
+Step 6: Click Add device (Windows 11) or Add Bluetooth or other device (Windows 10).

 Once Bluetooth is back on, click the Add device button on the top right of the device list to begin pairing a new device.